 - Are there other, more niche places where you should build a presence?

 Look into the additional benefits offered by each platform to decide where to dedicate your time.
 For example, each review you receive on Capterra is shared across the three Gartner Digital Markets networks.
 That’s three times the visibility for the effort of one review!

-Tip: Check for pre-qualification requirements on the review site’s directory you want to join prior to completing your plans.
+Tip: Check for prequalification requirements on the review site’s directory you want to join before you solidify your plans.
 You might need to apply, become a certified partner, or verify your business in order to join.

 How to Request Reviews of Your SaaS Solution